drPeteD/pyenv-setup/README.md

 ```
 ___

-#Source the bash profile entries
+#Source the bash profile entries (restart the shell without logging out/in)

 ```
 source ~/.bash_profile